TCDI Talks with Altumatim | Episode 4: Should I Use Gen AI?

 Should you be using Gen AI?
 Experts from TCDI and Altumatim answer this question during Episode 4 of TCDI Talks.
 Join Dave York and David Gaskey as they explore why eDiscovery teams may be hesitant to implement this new technology and discover real-world use cases that can help build your confidence moving forward.

 Also, we’d like to take a moment to recognize that September is Blood Cancer Awareness Month.
-TCDI is proud to support the Leukemia & Lymphoma Society by sponsoring Triad Light the Night on October 12.
-To learn more or donate, please click on the banner below.
+TCDI is proud to support the Leukemia & Lymphoma Society by sponsoring Triad Light the Night on October 12, 2024.

 Episode 4 Transcript